weiliangc3/wdi-project-1/README.md

 ##Technical and Design Choices

 I chose a bullet hell game because of the complexity of collision mechanics, and my own personal fondness for dexterity based arcade games.
-After experimenting with colours and sounds I decided a light experience, using sans-serif fonts and primary colours paying homage to modern day flat design and 20th century modern artist Piet Mondrian gave a much more positive experience.
+After experimenting with colours and sounds I decided a design emphasising white space, using sans-serif fonts and primary colours would give a much more positive experience.
+In particular,  modern day flat design and 20th century modern artist Piet Mondrian influenced my design and color choices.

 While using HTML canvas or using dedicated Javascript game-making libraries may have provided a more elegant animation and collision solution, I chose instead to use purely Javascript and CSS to demonstrate technical skill.